-As the days start to lengthen, January is all about anticipation and planning for the new season.
+As the days start to lengthen, January is a month of planning and anticipation for the new season.

-It’s too early to sow seeds outside (even in the unseasonably warm weather this year here in the UK), but you can continue experimenting with sprouts and micro greens on your indoor window sills – see December.
+It’s too early to sow seeds outside, but you can continue experimenting with sprouts and micro greens on your indoor window sills – see December.
 You might be surprised by how much you can grow inside in a tiny space!

-If you’re growing winter crops outside you should also get a few small (but fabulously tasty) harvests like below.
+If you’re growing winter crops outside you should also get a few small (but fabulously tasty) harvests like the photo above.